 Once again, friend of the firm, Steve Backley has produced a short video based on his own experiences of setbacks in his sporting life to help our clients focus on what you can do rather than what you can’t.
 The password to watch is BackleyBlack2.

-I’m sure you all have your own lists but just to help, here’s a suggestion of a few things you can do now that may (who really knows?) benefit your business when life eventually returns to normal:
+I’m sure you all have your own lists but just to help, here’s a suggestion of a few things you can do now that may (who really knows?) benefit your business when life becomes unpredictable:

 1. Read.
 I’ve recommended so many business books over the years to so many people but you all have such busy lives that its difficult to find the time.
 Now is that time.
 Somewhere along the line A4G will publish a list of all the best business books we have come across